amsaren/course_materials/Biocontainers_2023/Slides/Buiding_container_images.md

 - Always install packages, programs, data, and files into operating system locations (e.g. not `/home`, `/tmp`, or any other directories that might get commonly binded on).
 - Document your container.
 If your runscript doesn’t supply help, write a `%help` or `%apphelp` section.
 A good container tells the user how to interact with it.
-- If you require any special environment variables to be defined, add them to the `%environment` and `%appenv` sections of the build recipe.
+- If you require any special environment variables to be defined, add them to the `%environment` or `%appenv` sections of the build recipe.

 # Best practices 2/2